savethekiddes/RapydML-ng/README.md

 ### HTML Rendering Optimizations

-If you're using web2py/Rails/Django or similar engine, you might have noticed that RapydML-ng can handle some of the logic you previously relied on your templating engine for (things like combining content from multiple page templates/chunks, repeating portions of your HTML within the same page, etc.).
+If you're using web2py/Rails/Django or similar engine, you might have noticed that RapydML can handle some of the logic you previously relied on your templating engine for (things like combining content from multiple page templates/chunks, repeating portions of your HTML within the same page, etc.).
 You might be curious which solution is better.
 For that we'll need to understand what happens behind the scenes on your web server.
 Engines like web2py, Django, or Rails are useful for generating dynamic content that gets plugged into your HTML or even reducing the amount of repeated HTML markup between multiple web pages.
 They keep the code maintainable and ensure that you only need to make a change in one place to affect common logic on all of your your web pages.

-Some of that niche, however, can be better addressed by RapydML-ng.
+Some of that niche, however, can be better addressed by RapydML.
 For example, you're probably familiar with the following line from Django (or its equivalent web2py or Rails):

 	{% extends basic.html %}

 For those unfamiliar with it, the above line includes HTML from basic.html inside of the current page.
 This is a useful technique to avoid unnecessary copies of HTML that's common to multiple pages (this includes navigation menus, website logo, etc.).
-The above logic, however, can also be substituted with RapydML-ng's `import` statement, importing RapydML-ng logic from another page.
+The above logic, however, can also be substituted with RapydML's `import` statement, importing RapydML logic from another page.
 For example, I can create a template.pyml file, declararing a function for generating a chunk of reusable HTML inside of it, and then invoke that function in every place I want that HTML to appear.
 Which solution is better?

 If you're an experienced web developer, you probably know that on most hosting services storage space (especially for text/html) is relatively cheap compared to bandwidth and CPU usage.
-The bandwidth requirements in this case are the same, since both, template engine and RapydML-ng logic happens before the page is served to the client.
+The bandwidth requirements in this case are the same, since both, template engine and RapydML logic happens before the page is served to the client.
 The main difference is that by using `extends`, you force your template engine to dynamically generate that HTML content before serving it to the client (using up CPU cycles, smart engines will probably cache this data), while by using `import` you make your compiler generate that HTML once and serve it repeatedly to your clients (using up a bit more storage space, which is not even significant when comparing it to storage taken up by images and other multimedia files).
-As a rule of thumb, I recommend using RapydML-ng's logic over Django/Rails/web2py unless it's something that requires information that will not be available until runtime (i.e. news that you retrieve from the database, interactive form that deals with user input).
+As a rule of thumb, I recommend using RapydML's logic over Django/Rails/web2py unless it's something that requires information that will not be available until runtime (i.e. news that you retrieve from the database, interactive form that deals with user input).
 It's not too different from preferring CSS over JavaScript for styling that doesn't change dynamically.

 ### Writing DRY HTML/XML

-RapydML-ng does not evaluate the logic inside a method until it actually runs (gets invoked by logic not wrapped in a method).
+RapydML does not evaluate the logic inside a method until it actually runs (gets invoked by logic not wrapped in a method).
 This means that you can call methods from other methods before they're declared.
 While subtle, this is a very useful feature.
 You can use this to take the importing idea presented in previous section a step further and do some really neat things with your website.
 For example, if you have a `template.pyml` file that defines `header_html()` and `footer_html()` methods (where header will take care of `<head>` declaration as well as the banner), your `index.pyml` will probably look like this:

 	import template